Web Design

 The problem was not the sites.
 The problem was that a website by itself is not a marketing system.
 It is one piece of one.
 Without traffic, conversion tracking, a plan to rank in search, and a way to follow up leads, even the nicest site is just a brochure nobody reads.

 So we rebuilt our offer around the full picture.
 The Lucid Launch System is what we now run for every client.
-This post explains what it is, what the components do, and what it actually produces in practice.
+This post explains what it is, what the six phases do, and what it actually produces in practice.

 The problem it solves